6. Implementing Hardware Component#

 6.3.1.
 Manual Instance Implementation Workflow#

 The below sections focus on steps 2 and 3.
-Step 4 is the subject of the Architecture Implementation User Guide.
+Step 4 is the subject of the Architecture Implementation documentation.

 6.3.2.
 Communication Interface Inference#